ErnAbr/javascript-projects/README.md

 Telegram Bot -> telegram app bot which gives you 2-2 choices and saves your asnwers in json file

 Traffic Light Analyzer -> exercise where data from traffic light is analyzed

+Basic Chat App -> a chat app made with Node.JS and Socket.IO